Sleeping Beauty: Perrault's narrative

-The King orders that every spindle and spinning wheel in the kingdom be destroyed, to try to save his daughter from the terrible curse.
+The King then orders all spinning wheels in the kingdom banned and destroyed in an attempt to avert the eighth fairy's curse on his daughter.
 Fifteen or sixteen years pass and one day, when the king and queen are away, the Princess wanders through the palace rooms and comes upon an old woman (implied to be the evil fairy in disguise), spinning with her spindle.
-The princess, who has never seen anyone spin before, asks the old woman if she can try the spinning wheel.
-The curse is fulfilled as the princess pricks her finger on the spindle and instantly falls into a deep sleep.
+The Princess, who has never seen a spinning wheel before, asks the old woman if she can try it.
+The curse is fulfilled when the princess pricks her finger on the spindle and instantly falls into a deep sleep.
 The old woman cries for help and attempts are made to revive the princess.
 The king attributes this to fate and has the Princess carried to the finest room in the palace and placed upon a bed of gold and silver embroidered fabric.
-The king and queen kiss their daughter goodbye and depart, proclaiming the entrance to be forbidden.
-The good fairy who altered the evil prophecy is summoned.
-Having great powers of foresight, the fairy sees that the Princess will awaken to distress when she finds herself alone, so the fairy puts everyone in the castle to sleep.
-The fairy also summons a forest of trees, brambles and thorns that spring up around the castle, shielding it from the outside world and preventing anyone from disturbing the Princess.
+The seventh fairy arrives in her dragon-drawn chariot.
+Having great powers of foresight, the fairy sees that the Princess will awaken to distress when she finds herself alone, so the fairy puts everyone in the castle, except the King and Queen, to sleep.
+The King and Queen kiss their daughter goodbye and leave the castle to ban others from disturbing her, but the good fairy summons a forest of trees, brambles and thorns to spring up around the place, shielding it from the outside world.

-A hundred years pass and a prince from another family spies the hidden castle during a hunting expedition.
-His attendants tell him differing stories regarding the castle until an old man recounts his father's words: within the castle lies a beautiful princess who is doomed to sleep for a hundred years until a king's son comes and awakens her.
+A hundred years pass and a prince from another royal family spies the hidden castle during a hunting expedition.
+His attendants tell him differing stories regarding the castle until an old man recounts his father's words: within the castle lies an extremely beautiful princess who is doomed to sleep for a hundred years until a king's son comes and awakens her.
 The prince then braves the tall trees, brambles and thorns which part at his approach, and enters the castle.
 He passes the sleeping castle folk and comes across the chamber where the Princess lies asleep on the bed.
-Struck by the radiant beauty before him, he falls on his knees before her.
-The enchantment comes to an end, the princess awakens and bestows upon the prince a look “more tender than a first glance might seem to warrant” (in Perrault's original French tale, the prince does not kiss the princess to wake her up) then converses with the prince for a long time.
-Meanwhile, the rest of the castle awakens and go about their business.
+Struck by the radiant and unmatched beauty before him, he falls on his knees before her.
+The spell is broken, the princess awakens and bestows upon the prince a look "more tender than a first glance might seem to warrant" (in Perrault's original French tale, the prince does not kiss the princess to wake her up) then converses with the prince for a long time.
+Meanwhile, the servants of the castle awaken and go about their business.
 The prince and princess are later married by the chaplain in the castle chapel.

-After wedding the Princess in secret, the Prince continues to visit her and she bears him two children, Aurore (Dawn) and Jour (Day), unbeknownst to his mother, who is of an ogre lineage.
-When the time comes for the Prince to ascend the throne, he brings his wife, children, and the talabutte ("Count of the Mount").